binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### EXIM

-Exim along with offerings such as Postfix, Sendmail, Qmail are Mail Transfer Agents (MTAs), which on a web server are probably not required.
+Exim, along with offerings such as Postfix, Sendmail, Qmail, etc, are Mail Transfer Agents (MTAs), which on a web server are probably not required.

 There have been plenty of exploits created for Exim security defects.
-Most of the defects I've seen have patches for, so if Exim was a necessity, stay up to date with your patching.
-If you're still on a stable (jessie at the time of writing) and can not update to a testing release, make sure to use backports
+Most of the defects I have seen have patches for, so if Exim is a necessity, stay up to date with your patching.
+If you are still on a stable (jessie at the time of writing) and can not update to a testing release, make sure to use backports.

 At the time of writing this, the very front page of the [Exim website](www.exim.org) states "All versions of Exim previous to version 4.87 are now obsolete and everyone is very strongly recommended to upgrade to a current release.".